 The Hermitage Garden, by Dunkeld (National Trust for Scotland).
 Once part of one of the most important 18th century picturesque landscapes in Scotland, an attractive woodland walk leads though spectacularly large Douglas firs to the amazing folly, Ossian's Hall overlooking the Black Linn waterfall.
 A famous Douglas fir is one of the tallest trees in Britain.
 Open daily all year.
 Free admission.

 Megginch Castle Gardens, Errol.
 7 miles from Perth and 8 miles from Dundee.
 A 15th century castle, altered by Robert Adam in 1790, with a 19th century garden.
 Ancient yews, topiary, an astrological garden, a fountain parterre, a courtyard with a dovecote and a walled garden with a long herbaceous border.
 Open daily April to October 2pm to 5.30pm.
 Admission charge.

 Near Perth.
 Once the crowning place of the Kings of Scots, Scone Palace occupies a unique position in the history of Scotland.
 A breathtakingly beautiful place of power and mystery and the rightful home of the celebrated Stone of Scone - also known as the Stone of Destiny.
-The castle is open daily from 31 March - 31 October.
+The palace is open daily from 1 April - 31 October.
+In the winter, the palace is closed but the gardens are open Friday-Sunday (closed mid December to early February).
 Admission charges apply.
-Free admission to the Grounds each Friday, Saturday and Sunday throughout November and mid December, February & March.

 B&Bs near Scone Palace - Woodcroft House in Perth, Brae House, Northlands Bed and Breakfast in Pitlochry, Dalgreine Guest House, Blair Atholl Craigellie House, near Blairgowrie, Newton Farm, Inverarity